crutcher-ai/sglang/.devcontainer/README.md

 ## Lifecycle Scripts (Host)

 - `scripts/start_observable_container.sh`
-  - Launches (or replaces) the `sglang-dev` container.
+  - Launches (or replaces) the `sglang-dev` container and starts host‑side Jaeger v2.
   - Blocks until `/telemetry/container_run_meta.env` points at a manifest JSON and prints:
     - `CONTAINER_RUN_META_JSON_HOST=<absolute host path>`
     - `CONTAINER_RUN_META_JSON=<container path>`
-  - Emits heartbeat lines (`Container starting...`) every ~5 seconds while the container comes up.
+  - Emits heartbeat lines (`Container starting...`) while the container comes up.
   - Runs the container in host-network mode so ports (30000 for SGLang, 29000 for router, 9090/9400/9100/16686/4317/4318) are immediately reachable from the host.
   - Truncates the env pointer before launch so stale run IDs cannot leak through.
   - Prints absolute host and container manifest paths when ready.
   - If the manifest contains warnings, they are printed before the “ready” line.
-  - Exits non-zero if Docker reports the container stopped or failed; the tail of the container log (last 50 lines) is written to stderr for debugging.
+  - Exits non‑zero if Docker reports the container stopped or failed; the tail of the container log (last 50 lines) is written to stderr for debugging.
   - `--help` prints usage; no other CLI flags are accepted.
 Set `HOST_MANIFEST_ROOT` in the environment to override the default host manifest directory (`.devcontainer/storage/container_runs`).